aihehuo/aihehuo_mcp/manual_test.md

 # - Body CANNOT contain hyperlinks (<a> tags) - they will be rejected
 # - Allowed HTML tags: h1-h6, p, strong, em, ul, ol, li, blockquote, etc.
 # - Forbidden HTML tags: <a> (hyperlinks)
+# - NEW: Can upload complete HTML file via "body_file" parameter
+# - Choose ONE: either "body" (for inline HTML) OR "body_file" (for file upload)
 ```

 ### Create AI Report Examples